Can You See Who is Healthy?

 2. Mapping Human Homeostasis: A Model for Organisational Balance

 Human homeostasis is the body's remarkable natural ability to maintain a stable, balanced internal environment despite external changes.
-It maintains a dynamic equilibrium across complex interconnected systems – regulating temperature, blood sugar, hydration, and countless other variables to ensure our bodies function optimally.
-Crucially, this internal balance point, or ‘baseline’, isn’t fixed or always optimal.
-Just as an individual’s baseline blood sugar level might settle too high, the body maintains stability around that higher set point.
-This established equilibrium, the new norm, itself can sometimes be unhealthy.
+It maintains a dynamic equilibrium across complex interconnected systems.
+These systems regulate temperature, blood sugar, hydration, and countless other variables.
+This ensures our bodies function optimally.
+Crucially, this internal balance point, or 'baseline', isn't fixed or always optimal.
+Just as an individual's baseline blood sugar level might settle too high, the body maintains stability around that higher set point.
+This established equilibrium, the new norm, itself can sometimes be unhealthy, even if outwardly stable.

-Being undiagnosed long enough can lead to long-term, often preventable Type 2 Diabetes, which has many consequences.
-Therefore, health might require maintaining balance and proactively ‘resetting’ or ‘recalibrating’ this baseline to a healthier, more efficient level through conscious intervention (like dietary changes and movement).
-However, that optimised “baseline” goal isn’t identical for everyone; everyone has a unique homeostatic balance influenced by genetics, lifestyle, environment, etc. This is why “One size fits all”, no matter how beautifully it’s packaged, doesn’t work.
+Being undiagnosed long enough can lead to long-term, often preventable Type 2 Diabetes, which has many unintended consequences, including huge financial and physical implications.
+Therefore, achieving health might require more than maintaining balance.
+It can involve proactively 'resetting' or 'recalibrating' the baseline to a healthier, more efficient and optimised level.
+This requires conscious intervention, such as dietary changes and movement.
+However, the optimised 'baseline' goal isn't identical for everyone.
+Each person has a unique homeostatic balance.
+This is influenced by genetics, lifestyle, environment, and other factors.

 This concept translates powerfully to every organisation.
-'Organisational health' represents the state of its dynamic internal balance, adaptability, and effective functioning.
-This state is relative to the organisation's specific context, including its ambition, industry, size, culture, market position, and strategic goals.
-It’s about:
+‘Organisational health' represents the state of its dynamic internal balance, adaptability, and effective functioning.
+This state should be viewed relative to the organisation's strategic goals.
+Understanding this health marker is critical for leadership and involves assessing the following:

 • Interconnectedness: Recognition that departments and functions don't operate in isolation.
-Dysfunction in one area (e.g., poor leadership communication) inevitably impacts others (e.g., low morale, project delays, customer dissatisfaction).
+Dysfunction in one area, like poor leadership communication, inevitably impacts others.
+This can lead to low morale, project delays, or customer dissatisfaction, resulting in measurable performance dips.

 3. The Danger of Symptom-Based Management